2026-05-28 17:40:18 | EST

-LPG Cargo Cancellations Freight - valuation ratios, growth multiples, and pricing trends.
+LPG Cargo Cancellations Freight - corporate earnings, revenue guidance, and expectations tracking.
 Asian buyers are canceling US liquefied petroleum gas (LPG) cargoes as trans-Pacific freight rates surge to multi-year highs, disrupting supply flows and potentially reshaping regional trade patterns.
 The cancellations could pressure US LPG prices while supporting alternative supply sources in the Middle East.

 Live News